affinity-engine/ember-theater/README.md

 `ember install ember-theater`

+## Setup

+After installing Ember Theater, there's a bit of setup before you can get to the meat of coding your game.

+### Fixtures

+Fixtures can be found in the `ember-theater/fixtures` directory.
+These JSON objects store the default values for you characters, backdrops, and sound effects.
+For instance, this lets you specify that the character `steven` has a `height` of `60`, meaning that by default, he'll always take up about 60% of the screen height.
+More details can be found in the fixtures themselves.

+### Configuration

+Ember Theater is highly configurable, and much of its initial configuration can be set in the `ember-theater/config` file.
+Throughout this guide, we'll discuss the individual configuration options in greater detail.

 ## Producer-Level Components

 The producer is responsible for coordinating the high-level components of your game.
 You can specify what these components are in your `ember-theater/config.js` file: